a1h2med/Anubis-IDE/README.md

 - We created Anubis IDE as a task in our Graduation Project in Faculty of Engineering Ain-Shams Univeristy to help us edit and compile Micropython Codes .
 - We added some features on it like upload our code on **esp32**. **(this is feature is hidden)**
 - We developed Anubis IDE using PYQT5 .
-- PyQt is a library that lets you use the Qt GUI framework from Python.
+- PyQt5 is a library that lets you use the Qt GUI framework from Python.
 Qt itself is written in C++.
 By using it from Python, you can build applications much more quickly while not sacrificing much of the speed of C++.

 ## Requirements
 - Python